 Julia Levy '93 has a passion for recruiting and helping find the right people for the right job.
-Currently, she manages Talent Acquisition Operations for TIAA-CREF, a Fortune 100 financial services organization.
-At TIAA, she is helping to transform the recruiting function by optimizing processes, implementing creative tools and technologies and developing innovative talent strategies.
+Currently, she is the Director of Talent Acquisition Infrastructure for Assurant, a Fortune 500 organization.
+At Assurant, she is helping to transform the recruiting function by optimizing processes, managing vendor partnerships, implementing creative tools and technologies and developing innovative talent strategies.

-Previously with MetLife, Julia had developed and implemented innovative sourcing strategies, programs and branding to acquire top talent and increase the visibility of MetLife in the marketplace.
-During her tenure there, Julia helped increase recruiting effectiveness and saved millions through the development and implementation of a centralized staffing strategy.
-She also managed relationships and negotiated contracts with external outsourcing, search firms, job board and advertising partners.
+Previously with TIAA-CREF and MetLife, Julia had developed and implemented innovative sourcing strategies, programs and branding to acquire top talent and increase the visibility of these organizations in the marketplace.
+Julia has helped increase recruiting effectiveness and saved millions through the development and implementation of innovative staffing strategies and tools.

 In her off hours, Julia's passion for travel has taken her to lands near and far.
-She lives in New York City and loves to play on her co-ed softball team Who's On First.
-More
+She recently moved to Atlanta and is enjoying exploring her new home.
+She also loves to play on her co-ed softball team Who's On First.

 Perfect Your Elevator Pitch